 While most companies focus on customer newsletters, employee and prospect circulations are options to consider as well.
 Let’s take a closer look at the difference between the three:

-- An employee newsletter is a company’s distribution of internal communication.
+- An employee newsletter, also known as an internal newsletter or company newsletter, is a company’s distribution of internal communication.
 When used effectively, it can keep employees informed about what’s happening with the business while breaking down barriers between departments, reducing company email congestion and reminding employees of brand mission and values.

 - Customer newsletters offer the perfect opportunity to test marketing campaigns.
 Newsletters designed to reach customers help businesses establish authority in an industry.
 They can also keep customers alert of new products and services as they become available.

-What are the common goals for company newsletters?
+What are the common goals for email newsletters?

 You can meet specific newsletter goals through common metrics that can be tracked through marketing automation software.
 Those include: